ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 * Step 3 ("Uses descriptive activity names to name the activities in the data set"):

 Activity labels are first read into R from UCI HAR Dataset/activity_labels.txt.
+During reading 2 columns in activity_labels.txt file are named as "activityid" and "activityname".

 Data frame created in step 2 is then mutated by adding new column "activityname" as a last column in data frame.Value for activity can be deduced by matching